JuliaLang/www.julialang.org/downloads/platform.md

 Uninstallation is preferably performed by using the Windows uninstaller.
 The directory in `%HOME%/.julia` can then be deleted if you want to remove all traces of Julia (this includes user installed packages).

+## Cross-platform installer

+[Jill.py](https://github.com/johnnychen94/jill.py) is a community-maintained command-line tool that automates the installation workflow for all platforms.
+After installing this using `pip install jill -U`, you can then use `jill install` to install the current stable release, and `jill install latest` to install the nightly builds.

 ## macOS